jadenkr/Jaden-Redhair-Portfolio/README.md

 **Efficiency Optimization:** Through systematic experimentation, we explore the relationship between input voltage and power efficiency.
 By analyzing the data, we gain valuable insights into designing more efficient phone chargers, where the output power closely matches the input power.

 **Simulation-Driven Design:** Harnessing the power of simulation circuits, we establish a reliable foundation for our design process.
 These simulations provide invaluable guidance, enabling us to anticipate circuit behavior and make informed decisions before moving on to physical manufacturing.

+### Lab Report
+For a detailed exploration of my project, I encourage you to review my comprehensive lab report.
+Within its pages, you will find an in-depth analysis of my methodologies, experimental setup, results, and conclusions.
+It offers a thorough understanding of my research journey, providing insights into the practical aspects of power electronics.